ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 If you use VMware Solutions Shared, your workload data exists in an IBM–managed cloud infrastructure account.
 You are provided with the default vSphere encryption option for your VMs, which uses IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
 You can optionally implement your own encryption solutions within your VMware workloads.

-## How your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service
+## How is your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service
 {: #data-security-data-veeamshared}

 When you onboard to VMware Solutions Shared and order instances, you can get extra services, such as Veeam Availability Suite™, which is relevant to data storage and encryption.